 Virtual Local Area Networks are based on logical connections, in place of physical connections. it permits a network administrator to divide larger networks based on factors like function, project team, or application, without hold for the physical place of the user or device.

-Devices inside a Virtual Local Area Network act like they are in their own independent network however, they share a common infrastructure with other Virtual Local Area Network.
-Any switch port can belong to any Virtual Local Area Network, and unicast; broadcast and multicast packets are forwarded and flooded only to end station within the Virtual Local Area Network.
+Devices inside a Virtual Local Area Network act like they are in their own independent network however, they share a common infrastructure with other Virtual Local Area Networks.
+Any switch port can belong to any Virtual Local Area Network, and unicast; broadcast and multicast packets are forwarded and flooded only to the end station within the Virtual Local Area Network.

-Every Virtual Local Area Network is work as a separate logical network; and data destined for stations, not in the Virtual Local Area Network must be forwarded through a router or device that supports routing.
+Every Virtual Local Area Network is working as a separate logical network; and data destined for stations, not in the Virtual Local Area Network must be forwarded through a router or device that supports routing.